mcgill-csus/mcgill-csus-docs/constitution/body.md

 ## Members of the Executive Council

-The Executive Council consists of the President, Vice President (VP) Internal, VP External, VP Finance, VP Academic, VP Administration, VP Diversity, VP Sustainability, VP Events, and U1 representative.
+The Executive Council consists of the President, Vice President (VP) Internal, VP External, VP Finance, VP Academic, VP Administration, VP Diversity, and U1 representative.

 ## Powers and Duties

 The Executive Council defines all general policies of CSUS, coordinates and administers the policies and affairs of CSUS,  acts as the governing body of CSUS, executes general assembly decisions, approves/rejects budgets for all CSUS committees, though this task may be delegated by a 2/3 majority of the council to VP Finance, creates or dissolves CSUS committees, determines the membership fee of membership of the society, and appoints the Chief Returning Office.
-Signing powers of the Society shall are exercised by at least two of the President, the VP Finance, the VP Administration, and the VP Academic or by any four executive council members.
+Signing powers of the Society shall are exercised by at least two of the President, the VP Administration, or the VP Internal or by any three executive council members.

 ## President